The Industrial Microwave Modeling Group - International Seminars

 Endorsed and sponsored by

 |DFG: Deutsche Forschungsgemeinschaft||PÜSCHNER GMBH + CO.
 KG||SAIREM SAS|

 Monika Willert-Porada, Chair of Materials Processing, University of Bayreuth

 José M. Catalá-Civera, Polytechnic University of Valencia, Spain

 Marilena Radoiu, SAIREM, Neyron, France

 Paolo Veronesi, University of Modena and Reggio Emilia, Italy

 Computer modeling and simulation are increasingly important for development of new applications and technologies of microwave power engineering.
 To be accurate and adequate, the models have to mimic not only electromagnetic processes in the system, but also other physical phenomena involved - such as heat transfer, mass transfer, evaporation, phase change, etc.

-This interdisciplinary forum will bring together engineers, researchers and students involved in different areas of microwave power engineering and engaged with the development and the use of suitable numerical techniques, computational schemes and modeling procedures.
-The seminar program will include contributions from both academia and industry that exemplify advantages and benefits of computer models for for simulation, CAD, and optimization of microwave applicators.
+This interdisciplinary forum brings together engineers, researchers and students involved in different areas of microwave power engineering and engaged with the development and the use of suitable numerical techniques, computational schemes and modeling procedures.
+The seminar program includes contributions from both academia and industry that exemplify advantages and benefits of computer models for for simulation, CAD, and optimization of microwave applicators.

 Aiming to illuminate some modern trends in evolution of computational technologies applicable to a variety of scenarios in microwave power engineering, contributions to the topics including (but not limited to) the following are invited: